By Ronald S. Markowitz

 This was my solution to the problems of concealed carry, yours might be different, depending on your circumstances, but you need to give it a good deal of thought.

-This article is used by permission of the author
+This article is republished with consent of the author.

 Comments, suggestions, contributions?
 Contact me here